 The Relentless Movement landing page headline explains the offer and initiates a sense of urgency:

 The copy should highlight the product or service’s benefits and what makes it the best solution for the visitor’s problem.
-Landing page copy should also be displayed in a readable such as bullet points or numbered lists so visitors can quickly scan the information (instead of getting lost in large blocks of text).
+Landing page copy should also be displayed in a readable way, such as bullet points or numbered lists so visitors can quickly scan the information (instead of getting lost in large blocks of text).

 Infusionsoft’s video landing page copy is displayed with bullet points and focuses on the offer’s benefits: